Internet providers in Taylor County, Kentucky

 - Cable:

-- Xfinity (Cable) — up to 1.2 Gbps download in merged FCC rows.
+- Xfinity (cable) — up to about 1.2 Gbps download at our Campbellsville coordinate alongside fiber options.

 - Rural / wireless: